 There are few lizards less suited to life in captivity than the Nile monitor.
 Buffrenil (1992) considered that, when fighting for its life, a Nile monitor was a more dangerous adversary than a crocodile of a similar size.
 Their care presents particular problems on account of the lizards' enormous size and lively dispositions.
 Very few of the people who buy bright-coloured baby Nile monitors can be aware that, within a couple of years, their purchase will have turned into an enormous, ferocious carnivore, quite capable of breaking the family cat's neck with a single snap and swallowing it whole.

 The Suffolk County Supreme Court has granted Islip both a Temporary Restraining Order and a Preliminary Injunction enjoining Sloth Encounters from operating unlawfully while the court considers a permanent injunction to shutter the business, however, Wallach has not only continued to illegally exhibit sloths in Islip but has hauled them on the road and expanded his illicit business to exploit baby kangaroos, porcupines, bearcats, and other animals who are also illegal in the township.
-In contempt of court filings, Islip's attorney has written that the business is displaying "blatant disobedience and unwillingness to comply with court order ...
+In contempt of court filings, Islip's attorney wrote that the business is displaying "blatant disobedience and unwillingness to comply with court order ...
 The Defendants are recidivists.
 They are determined to do whatever they want without regard for the law, the consequences of their actions, or the efforts of municipal authorities or this Court to stop them."
-Wallach is facing potential jail and fines as a result.

 Investigations by Humane Long Island have recorded Wallach comparing his business to the sale of drugs and stolen goods as well as his employees conspiring to sell illegal primates.
 We have additionally documented Wallach using his Hauppauge business as a base of operations to violate laws in Long Beach, Hempstead, Oyster Bay, and New York City, resulting in the Nassau County Department of Health and local code enforcement agencies warning local businesses against tolerating Wallach's unlawful behavior.